Getting Started Proxying

 3. Verify Requests

-MockServer supports verification of requests it has received, including both proxied requests and requests that have matched an expectation.
+MockServer supports verification of requests and responses it has received, including both proxied requests and requests that have matched an expectation.

 Verification can be specified as follows: